clarkera/JS-CSS-Clock/README.md

 ## Description

-A simple clock created with JavaScript and CSS.
+A simple clock created with HTML,JavaScript, and CSS.
 Future developments in progress..

 ## Link